Databricks Asset Bundle configuration

 <some-unique-programmatic-identifier-for-this-model>:

-# See the Models API's create model request payload reference.
+# See the REST API create request payload reference for models.

 pipelines: